 Sales velocity helps you to know the rate at which leads move through the sales funnel.
-With opportunities to win ratio, you can track the number of opportunities that have been converted into paying customers.
-Leads to opportunities ratio lets you know if your outbound leads match your ICP and if your sales reps are focusing on the right accounts for conversions.
+With the opportunities to win ratio, you can track the number of opportunities that have been converted into paying customers.
+The leads to opportunities ratio let you know if your outbound leads match your ICP and if your sales reps are focusing on the right accounts for conversions.

 The calls to appointments ratio allows you to know how many outbound calls have resulted in appointments or meetings.
 By tracking your email click rate, you can know which email outreach strategy is working and which is not.
 Accordingly, you can make changes to your email content or update your email list to ensure the best outcome.
 Remember, sending generic emails and bad data can devastate your cold email conversions.

 3 Outbound Sales Tools You Definitely Need

 Outbound sales tools are absolutely necessary to improve your outbound sales messaging and communication, track the progress of your outbound sales campaigns, and keep your outbound sales team highly organized.
 Here are three outbound sales tools you can’t operate without.

 Your outbound sales results are more likely to soar if you have easy access to quality B2B data.
 Apart from firmographic and technographic data, intent data can be a crucial asset to fuel your outbound sales team.
 It enables you to deliver more targeted outbound sales campaigns as you quickly identify prospects in your target audience and accounts with buyer intent.